sighingnow/jekyll-gitbook/collections/_ml/2024-06-18-ml_systems.md

     - **Message Queue:** Often an event (or message) generated is destined for a specific consumer, and the message queue is responsible for delivering the right message for the right consumer.
 Common solutions for message queue are Apache RocketMQ and RabbitMQ.

 # Chapter 4: Training Data

+The quality and quantity of training data are critical to the success of any machine learning project.
+Effective sampling, labeling, handling class imbalance, and data augmentation are essential techniques to prepare robust datasets that improve model performance and generalization.
+This chapter explores various methods for creating and refining training datasets, ensuring they are comprehensive, representative, and suitable for training accurate and reliable machine learning models.

 ## 4.1 Sampling